Jerry Springer: Television appearances

 In 2009, Springer appeared as a guest on the British game show Countdown.
 He appeared on the Chris Moyles Show in April 2009 and was a guest on The Andrew Marr Show on May 31, 2009.

 He was interviewed by satirist Chris Morris in his surreal radio series Blue Jam (Series 2, Episode 6).
 On January 23, 2004, Springer was featured in an episode of This American Life titled "Leaving the Fold".

 In late 2006, Springer was a contestant on the third season of Dancing with the Stars, with his professional dance partner, Kym Johnson.
 He wanted to appear on the show so he could learn the waltz for the wedding of his daughter, Katie.
 Springer and Johnson were eliminated in the seventh week of competition.

 Springer appeared in an episode of the British genealogy series Who Do You Think You Are? on August 27, 2008.
-In the episode, he traveled to Poland, where he discovered that his maternal grandmother had been sent to Chełmno extermination camp by the Nazis and killed.
-His paternal grandmother died at Theresienstadt concentration camp in what is now the Czech Republic.
-He wept openly when he learned of how they died.

-Springer was a guest panelist on episodes of 8 Out of 10 Cats in 2014, Through the Keyhole in 2015, and QI ("Noodles") in 2017.
+Springer was a guest panelist on episodes of the British comedy panel shows 8 Out of 10 Cats in 2014, Through the Keyhole in 2015, and QI ("Noodles") in 2017.

 In 2022, Springer competed in season eight of The Masked Singer as "Beetle".
 He was eliminated on "Muppet Night" alongside Kat Graham as "Robo-Girl".

 Other projects

 In 1995, Springer recorded the album Dr. Talk for Fiddle Fish Records, which mostly consisted of country music covers.

-On May 16, 2008, Springer delivered the Northwestern University School of Law commencement address.
-Although many students had criticized the university's choice of speaker, he received a standing ovation from about half the audience and reviews of his speech were generally positive.
+On May 16, 2008, Springer delivered a commencement address at Northwestern University School of Law, his alma mater.
+Although many students had criticized the university's choice of speaker, he received a standing ovation from about half of the audience and reviews of his speech were generally positive.
 He later stated that his speech was about "the ethical judgments we all have to make in whatever business we go".

 In 2025, Netflix released the documentary series Jerry Springer: Fights, Camera, Action.

 Personal life

 Springer married Micki Velton in 1973; though it is sometimes reported they divorced in 1994, a spokesperson said they were still married at the time of his death.
 The couple had a daughter, Katie, in 1976.
-Katie was born without nasal passages, for which she required immediate surgery after birth; she is also blind and deaf in one ear.
-In a 2006 interview, Katie stated that her parents were always supportive despite her health complications; her parents also raised her as normally as possible.
+Katie was born without nasal passages, for which she required immediate surgery after birth; she is also blind, and deaf in one ear.
+In a 2006 interview, Katie stated that her parents were always supportive despite her health complications.
 In 2006, Springer donated $230,000 to Park School in Evanston, where his daughter worked as an assistant teacher, to help construct a high-tech facility called "Katie's Corner" for students with disabilities.